confluentinc/confluent-kubernetes-examples/security/using-cert-manager/README.md

-## Use Cert Manager to provide certificates for use
+# Use Cert Manager to provide certificates for use

 [Cert-manager](https://cert-manager.io/) builds on top of Kubernetes to provide X.509 certificates and issuers as first-class resource types.

+Note: Confluent does not provide or support Cert Manager.
+It is part of the Kubernetes ecosystem.
+In this scenario workflow document, you'll see how to use Cert Manager to manage certificates used by Confluent components.

 In this document, you'll see how to: